microsoft/uts2/readme.md

 ### Usage

-This is an evolving project.
 Reading the source and the [tests](./test.js) are the best way to see what it can do.

 μts is schemaless, data is arranged in points, which contain one more columns, within series.
 Aggregations can be run which operate on points or columns.
 Currently supported aggregations are: